JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/4-3rd meeting.md

 [Toolkits]
 ----------
 ----------
-2017 **iFogSim: A toolkit for modeling and simulation of resource management techniques in the Internet of Things, Edge and Fog computing environments.** ✓
+2017 **iFogSim: A toolkit for modeling and simulation of resource management techniques in the Internet of Things, Edge and Fog computing environments.** ✓ [REPORT - TOOLKITS]

 In this paper they propose a simulator, called iFogSim, to model IoT and Fog environments and measure the impact of resource management techniques in latency, network congestion, energy consumption, and cost.

 **Note: important**

 ----------
-[385] 2017 **Myifogsim: A simulator for virtual machine migration in fog computing.** ✓
+[385] 2017 **Myifogsim: A simulator for virtual machine migration in fog computing.** ✓ [REPORT - TOOLKITS]

 An extension of iFogSim to support mobility through migration of VMs between cloudlets.

 **Note: important**

 ----------
 [388] 2017 **Edgecloudsim: An environment for performance evaluation of edge computing systems.** ?
+[REPORT - TOOLKITS]

 The authors propose another edge computing simulation environment, EdgeCloudSim, that considers both network and computational resources and covers all aspects of edge computing simulation ,including network and computational modelling.
 Similar to iFogSim, EdgeCloudSim relies on CloudSim as well.
 Additionally, EdgeCloudSim provides a modular architecture to provide support for a variety of critical functionality and supports simulating multi-tier scenarios where multiple edge servers are running in coordination with upper layer cloud solutions.